MPAS-Dev/geometric_features/README.md

 * Split features:
  - ./split_features.py

+Other available scripts include
+* combine_features.py - Combine features into a single feature.
+* difference_features.py - Mask features using shapes in a second feature file.
+* fix_features_at_antimeridian.py - Split a feature at the antimeridian (+/- 180 longitude).
+  The resulting feature has all points between -180 and 180 lon.
+* set-group_name.py - Set the "groupName" property of the FeatureCollection
+* tag_features.py - Add one or more tags to the "Tag" property of each feature in a file.

 **IMPORTANT:** Always use the split_features.py script when placing features in their respective directories.
 This will help everyone maintain the repository, and allow tools to parse them cleanly.